lucassobralofc/lucassobralofc/README.md

 # Lucas V. Sobral 👨‍💻

-### aka Szefito | LucasSobralOfc ⚡️ Red Bull and DuinoCoin Enthusiast
+### aka Szefito | lucassobralofc ⚡️ Red Bull and DuinoCoin Enthusiast

 Hey there!
 I'm Lucas, also known as Szefito or lucassobralofc.
 I'm an electronics and automation enthusiast with a soft spot for Apple tech and a can of Red Bull always by my side.
 I’m currently a high school student in Brazil, driven by curiosity and a passion for exploring new technologies.
 I mainly work in home automation and enjoy contributing to projects in the DuinoCoin community.